jazzband/django-robots/docs/index.rst

 - Dropped support for Django < 1.8
 - Added support for Django 1.10 / 1.11
 - Improved admin changeform
+- Added support for protocol prefix to Host directive
+- Added support for sitemap named views (for non standard sitemap views)
 - Fixed an error which resulted in doubling the scheme for sitemap
-- Added support for protocol prefix to Host directive
 - Fixed support for cached sitemaps

 2.0 (2016-02-28)